Stopover guide: Miami

 Fusing Art Deco heritage with contemporary styling, this hotel overlooks the Atlantic Ocean on a palm-tree-lined promenade.

 Want to book?
-Take a look at our cheap flights to Miami or call a Flight Centre expert today!
+Take a look at our Miami holidays or call a Flight Centre expert today!